Therapeutic and Rehabilitation Professions

 Individuals interested in helping others overcome physical ailments or disabilities may want to consider one of the therapeutic and rehabilitation professions, which include working as a physical therapist or in occupational therapy.
 Formal education and hands-on training are needed, with degree and certificate programs available at various universities and colleges.
 Certification is also available, and a state license is typically needed to work in the therapeutic and rehabilitative field.

-There are a range of degree options for careers in therapy and rehabilitation fields.
-They range from associate's degrees in occupational therapy to doctorates in physical therapy.
-Below are some of the programs that are available.
+There are a range of degree options for those interested in therapeutic and rehabilitation careers.
+The links below highlight some of the programs that are available.

 - Associate Degrees for Occupational Therapy Assistants

 - Associate Degree for Physical Therapy Assistant

 - Where to Earn a Master's in Physical Therapy

 Most medical and health-care professions require a certification or licensure in order to practice.
 The following articles provide more information on certification and licensing requirements for physical and occupational therapists.

 - Guide to Physical Therapy Assistant Education Requirements